caseyrhanson/vue_node_demo/README.md

 Navigate to the url returned from running the client code.

-Another option is localhost:3000 (this didn't work for me).
+Another option, though it didn't work for me, is the following url: `localhost:3000`